-It’s Earth Day which always makes me want to do better at lowering my carbon footprint.
+It’s Earth Day which always makes me want to do better at lowering my carbon footprint and reduce waste.
 At the same time, I am inherently lazy.
 Anyone else?

 I am not the earth mother who used reusable toilet paper but I will Use cloth dish towels before I grab paper towels.
 It’s a small change I can make.

 Here are a few other painless changes you can make to be a little greener today!